 “Rather than a faithful documentary journal of every personal experience, I like to think of this site as an illustrated travel guide”.

-It really is a perfect little travel guide for the great American road trip and I’m wondering why the blog hasn’t been translated into a book.
-I can picture myself on my next road trip with O’Leary’s illustrations, following her brushstrokes all the way along the old Route 66, lowering the moleskin notebook from my eye line every time we approach a roadside attraction she’s sketched.
+It really is a perfect little travel guide for the great American road trip and when I first wrote about O’Leary in 2017, I wondered why the blog hadn’t been translated into a book.
+There are now two!
+You can picture myself on my next road trip with O’Leary’s illustrations, following her brushstrokes all the way along the old Route 66, lowering the book from your eye line every time you approach a roadside attraction she’s sketched.

 And Chandler is definitely one of us; one of those travellers…